-Heading to the Grampians soon?
+Heading to the Grampians region in Victoria?
 We thought you’d like a helping hand to draw up a to-do list while you’re here.
 Best’s Wines certainly attracts many visitors, but we’re humble enough to recognise the appeal of many other top wineries in this Victorian wine region – from Seppelt Great Western through to Mount Langi Ghiran, each winery represents a slice of the Grampians wine region and is worth a visit.
 The Grampians National Park is also a major draw card, with its natural wonders and winding walks.
 Read on for the best travel tips in the Grampians region.
 We look forward to seeing you!

 It goes without saying that if you’re in the area, a visit to Best’s Wines is a must, with our age-old cellar door, 150-year-old vines and warm hospitality.
 But there’s a colourful selection of other wineries, rich in history and alive with new energy, to discover in the Grampians region.
 From the iconic Mount Langi Ghiran to the popular Seppelt Great Western, there’s a vast array of destinations to choose from.
 Visit visitvictoria.com/Regions/Grampians to find out more.

 From the local town of Halls Gap, bordering the Grampians National Park, The Pinnacle lookout can be seen towering above everything in its wake.
 It may look scarily high, but hiking to the lookout is not as gruelling as it seems.
 Every effort made to get there is worth it, as the scenic views over the vast expanse of the Grampians National Park are staggering.